Philips announced this week that they have acquired private health care IT vendor Emergin for an undisclosed sum. From the Philips press release:

 For hospitals, this is a mixed blessing.
 How Philiips balances the Dr. Stranglove compulsion towards proprietary systems and the open interoperability Emergin offers will tell the tale.
 (It’s almost too bad that a health care IT vendor like Cerner or McKesson didn’t buy Emergin.)
 Workflow automation at the point of care is difficult just because so many things are interrelated.
 Initiatives like wireless communications, meds administration, charting, alarm notification – all of these impact multiple systems, and there are no single vendor solutions.
 Heck, you can’t even buy vents, pumps and patient monitors from one vendor.
 Hospitals should walk slowly, buy when there is a clear ROI matched with a released product, and take vendor roadmaps with a grain of salt.

-Pictured right is a view from Emergin’s integration lab.
+Pictured above is a view from Emergin’s integration lab from 2007.